mirsella/taskmaster/readme.md

 # bonus

-- Privilege de-escalation on launch (Needs to be started as root).
+- Privilege de-escalation on launch (Needs to be started as root)
 - Advanced logging (including syslog)
+- Configurable log level